 - The PDP-WT recommends that PDP WGs be required to provide input on issues related to implementation on all policy recommendations.
 This input could include a discussion of the impacts of the policy, both positive and negative, including but not limited to economic, competition, operations, privacy and other rights, scalability and feasibility.
-When appropriate the following should be considered: - Recommend the inclusion of implementation guidelines as part of the Final Report; - o Consultation with the WG / Council on the draft implementation plan; - The creation of an implementation team that consists of representatives of the WG, amongst others, which would be tasked to review / provide input during the implementation phase

-All reports should include a statement on the WG discussion concerning impact of the proposed recommendations, which could consider areas as noted above.
+When appropriate the following should be considered: - Recommend the inclusion of implementation guidelines as part of the Final Report; - o Consultation with the WG / Council on the draft implementation plan; - The creation of an implementation team that consists of representatives of the WG, amongst others, which would be tasked to review / provide input during the implementation phase proposed recommendations, which could consider areas as noted above.
 Further guidance on this issue is to be included in the PDP Manual.